heutelbeck/sapl-demos/sapl-demo-extension/README.md

 Please take a look at the POM file of this project.
 There all dependencies and build steps are explained in detail.

-For quick testing of the new extensions in the PDP server you can use the `sapl-demo-remote` project.
-This is pre-configured with the credentials for a Server LT ran the way explained above.
+For quick testing of the new extensions in the PDP server, you can use the `sapl-demo-remote` project.
+This is pre-configured with the credentials for a Server LT run the way explained above.

 There you find the following lines of code: